Silicon Carbide

 - It is used in refractory linings and heating elements for industrial furnaces, in wear-resistant parts for pumps and rocket engines.

-- In semiconducting substrates for light-emitting diodes.
+- It is used in semiconducting substrates for light-emitting diodes.

-Q1: What is Silicon (Si)?
+Q1: What is silicon carbide used for?